ManticoreGamesInc/platform-documentation/src/tutorials/examples.md

 ### Server Context

-- Objects do not have player collision.
+- Objects do not have collision.
-    - Collision settings still affect collision with physics objects, and possibly other cases.
 - Objects inside get removed from the client-side copy the game sent to players.
 - Provides a safeguard for creators if they want to conceal game logic.
 - Scripts run on the server only (like a non-networked script, unless you call World.SpawnAsset()).